 By asking this question and evaluating answers, you will arrive at what is the most appropriate and most relevant course of action, tasks, item to complete next.
 It’s a powerful question to incorporate into your Mindful reviews as mentioned above.

-In my experience the clarifying question can reveal that the tasks I’ve thought were relevant to work on actually weren’t.
+In my experience, he clarifying question can reveal that the tasks I’ve thought were relevant to work on actually weren’t.
 The ONE Thing concept forces me to evaluate each task to see if it’s really the best option at the current moment.

-Want to learn more about using Zen-Journal and plan mindfully without become over-scheduled?
+Want to learn more about using Zen-Journal and plan mindfully without becoming over-scheduled?